UladzislauRadziuk/Project-Run_analysis/CodeBook.md

                                                 4 SITTING
                                                 5 STANDING
                                                 6 LAYING"
-3	timeBodyAccelerator-mean()-X	        mean of the body acceleration on the x-axis 4	timeBodyAccelerator-mean()-Y	        mean of the body acceleration on the y-axis 5	timeBodyAccelerator-mean()-Z	        mean of the body acceleration on the z-axis 6	timeBodyAccelerator-std()-X             ...
+3	timeBodyAccelerator-mean()-X	        me      an of the body acceleration on the x-axis 4	timeBodyAccelerator-mean()-Y	        mean of the body acceleration on the y-axis 5	timeBodyAccelerator-mean()-Z	        mean of the body acceleration on the z-axis 6	timeBodyAccelerator-std()-X             ...